dbddqy/visual_kinematics/README.md

 ## trajectory . py

-Apart solving kinematics for a single frame, Visual-Kinematics can also be used for trajectory visualizatiion.
+Apart from solving kinematics for a single frame, Visual-Kinematics can also be used for trajectory visualizatiion.

-To do that, we need to specify some frames along trajectory.
+To do that, we need to specify some frames along the trajectory.

 ```python
 trajectory = []